On the analysis of inexact augmented Lagrangian schemes for misspecified conic convex programs: Conclusions

-This paper has been motivated by the question of resolving convex optimization {problems' plagues due to} parametric misspecification both in the objective and the constraint sets.
-We consider settings where this misspecification may be resolved by solving a suitably defined learning problem and accordingly, we consider the setting where we have two coupled optimization problems; of these, the first one is a misspecified optimization problem where the unknown parameters appear in both the objective function as well as the constraint set, while the second one is a learning problem that arises from having access to a learning data set, collected a-priori.
-One avenue for contending with such a problem is through an inherently sequential approach that solves the learning problem, and subsequently utilizes this solution in solving the computational problem.
-Unfortunately, unless accurate solutions of the learning problem are available in a finite number of iterations, sequential approaches may not be advisable {due to propagation of error}.
-Instead, we focus on a simultaneous approach that combines learning and computation by adopting inexact augmented Lagrangian (AL) scheme.
-Two classes of inexact AL schemes have been investigated; first one uses constant penalty parameter in its implementation while second one employs increasing sequence of penalty parameters.
-In this regard, we make the following contributions: (i) Derivation of the convergence rate for dual optimality, primal infeasiblity and primal suboptimality; (ii) Quantification of the learning effect on the rate degradation. (iii) Analysis of overall iteration complexity.
-Preliminary numerics suggest that the proposed schemes perform well on a misspecified portfolio optimization problem while traditional approaches for addressing misspecification may perform poorly in practice.
+This paper has been motivated by the question of resolving convex optimization {problems plagued by} parametric misspecification.
+We consider settings where this misspecification may be resolved by solving a suitably defined learning problem, {resulting in} two coupled optimization problems; of these, the first is a misspecified optimization problem where the unknown parameters appear both in the objective and the constraints, while the second is a learning problem that arises from having access to a learning data set, collected a priori.
+One avenue for contending with such a problem is through an inherently sequential approach that solves the learning problem and subsequently utilizes this solution in solving the {misspecified} problem.
+Unfortunately, unless \emph{accurate} solutions of the learning problem are available in a {practically reasonable} number of iterations, sequential approaches may not be advisable {due to propagation of error}.
+Instead, we focus on a \emph{simultaneous} approach that combines learning and optimization by adopting inexact augmented Lagrangian (AL) scheme.
+Two classes of inexact AL schemes have been investigated; {the} first uses {a} constant penalty parameter while {the} second employs {an} increasing sequence of penalty parameters.
+In this regard, we make the following contributions: (i) Derivation of the convergence rate for dual optimality, primal infeasibility and primal suboptimality; (ii) Quantification of the learning effect on the rate degradation; (iii) Analysis of overall iteration complexity.
+Preliminary numerics suggest the proposed schemes perform well on a misspecified portfolio optimization problem while {sequential} approaches may perform poorly in practice. \begin{IEEEbiographynophoto}{Necdet Serhat Aybat} received his B.S. in 2003 and M.S. in 2005 from Bogazici University, and Ph.D. in Operations Research from Columbia University in 2011.
+Dr. Aybat joined the Department of Industrial Engineering, Penn State University in August 2011.
+His current research focuses on developing first-order algorithms for large-scale convex optimization problems from diverse application areas, such as compressed sensing, matrix completion, convex regression, and distributed optimization.
+Dr. Aybat is a runner-up of the INFORMS Computing Society Student Paper Award in 2010, and the recipient of the SIAM Student Paper Prize in 2011. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Hesam Ahmadi} received his Ph.D. in Operations Research from Penn State University in 2016 and currently works at Optym in Gainseville, Florida.
+His research interests lie in the solution of optimization problems plagued by misspecification with application interests in power systems operation. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Uday V. Shanbhag} has held the Gary and Sheila Bello Chaired professorship in Industrial and Manufacturing Engineering at Pennsylvania State University since Nov.
+2017 and has been at Penn.
+State University since Fall 2012, prior to which he was an assistant and subsequently a tenured associate professor at University of Illinois at Urbana-Champaign (between 2006--2012).
+His interests lie in the analysis and solution of optimization problems, variational inequality problems, and Nash games complicated by nonsmoothness and uncertainty.
+His research awards include the A.W.
+Tucker prize from the Mathematical Optimization Society (2006), the best paper award from Computational Optimization and Applications (2007, jointly with W. Murray), and the Best theory paper award from the Winter Simulation Conference in 2013 (with A. Nedi\'{c} and F. Yousefian).
+He holds undergraduate and Masters degrees from IIT, Mumbai and MIT, Cambridge respectively and a Ph.D. in management science and engineering (Operations Research) from Stanford University in 2006. \end{IEEEbiographynophoto} \appendices